Skip to Main Content

 A foundation course combining communication and technology history, theory and practice.
 Covers the basics of utilizing and assessing a variety of digital resources.
 Students acquire and apply the communication skills and technologies that are integral to academic and career success.
 New and emerging communication technologies that aid in developing communication skills, such as persuasion and communication delivery to varied audiences, will be discussed.

-This course meets the General Education First Year Core Communication requirement.
+This course meets the Curry Core Communication requirement.

 AC 2020 - Database Concepts - 3 credits